🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

-Possible causes of delayed menstruation
+Possible causes of late periods

-Pregnancy: a frequent cause
+Pregnancy: a common cause

 Stress: impact on the menstrual cycle